6r3g/hugo-theme-rfcish/README.md

 # RFCish

-RFCish is a minimal, monospaced, focus content and without JS theme for Hugo.
+RFCish is a minimal and focus content theme for Hugo.

 As the name suggests, it draws heavily on the look of RFCs in general.